roboflow/neuralhash-collisions/README.md

 PRs are welcome and encouraged!
 You can find the code to run NeuralHash on images in [this repo](https://github.com/AsuharietYgvar/AppleNeuralHash2ONNX).
-Please no not submit artificially generated adversarial examples.
+Please do not submit artificially generated adversarial examples.
 This repo is meant to document natural collisions found in the wild.

 Please follow the example format (add a folder in `collisions` named with the colliding hash and